wp-plugins/contact-form-7-accessible-defaults/readme.txt

 None yet; there are only a few strings in here, and they're all editable fields.
 The plug-in is translation ready, so let me know if you want them created at [my translations site](http://translate.joedolson.com).

 == Changelog ==

+= 1.1.1 =

+* Update to reflect new Contact Form 7 UI

 = 1.1.0 =